takumahayashi-math/Conjugation-of-involutions/README.md

-Lemma 4.10.1 appears in Yokota's book "Exceptiona Lie groups", but the presentation is analytic in appearance and omits the computational details.
+The presentation of Lemma 4.10.1 in Yokota's book "Exceptiona Lie groups" is analytic and omits the computational details.
 Here we give an explicit algebraic derivation.
-We also discuss its analog for lambda and iota*lambda.
+We also discuss its analog for other matrices.

 In the sage files, the sources are included.
 We compute the actions as matrices with the standard basis (xi_1,xi_2,xi_3,c_1,c_2,c_3,eta_1,eta_2,eta_3,d_1,d_2,d_3,xi,eta) of the Freudenthal vector space V(A).